Life is a Journey of Escapes is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Inside, photographs, video footage, and personal accounts document decades of struggle and resistance.

-Many of my visitors left the museum deeply moved.
-The exhibits reveal not only the political system that defined South Africa for decades but also the courage of the people who fought to dismantle it.
+Many of my visitors have left the museum deeply moved.
+The exhibits reveal not only the political system that defined South Africa for decades, but also the courage of the people who fought to dismantle it.

-It is one of the most emotional and important museums I have ever visited.
+It remains one of the most emotional and important museums I have ever visited.

 2. Explore Soweto and Vilakazi Street